Skip to main content

 Deviate provides exceptional support for investment management professionals and single and multi-family offices.
 Their methodology includes assessment of needs, software selection, vendor qualification, and software contract negotiation.

+This synopsis is of a podcast conversation between AgilLink and Erin Hulse.
 Note that the conversation has been edited for length and clarity.

 WHAT VALUE CAN A CONSULTANT PROVIDE FOR TECHNOLOGY DEPLOYMENT AND IMPLEMENTATION?